-Keith Bunch enters his sixth year at Louisiana Tech and was recently promoted to assistant athletics director where he oversees the University's sports medicine department while serving as the primary contact for the Bulldog football program.
+Keith Bunch enters his seventh year at Louisiana Tech as assistant athletics director where he oversees the University's sports medicine department while serving as the primary contact for the Bulldog football program.

 Bunch came to Ruston in the summer of 2007 following a two-year stint as the associate head athletic trainer at Presbyterian College where he worked primarily with the Blue Hose football program.
 Prior to his time at PC, Bunch worked one year at Carolina Sportscare and Physical Therapy Clinic in Beaufort, S.C., while working with the area high school outreach program.